Pic de Gerlache: History

 This nunatak was named in 1905 by the Duke of Orléans during his Arctic Expedition on ship Belgica, when he explored parts of the northeastern coast of Greenland.
 He named it after Belgian explorer Adrien de Gerlache (1866–1934).

 Although this peak was an important landmark for the first explorers of the area, the 1906–08 Danmark Expedition was unable to identify the original peak.
 Since the expedition members considered that the name should be preserved, it was placed on a conspicuous 912 m mountain rising on the north side of Gammel Hellerup Glacier.

 A few years later, Ejnar Mikkelsen described this mountain as a pyramid during the 1909-12 Alabama Expedition:

 Geography

-Pic de Gerlache is located in Norre Biland, the northern section of Duke of Orleans Land.
-It rises from a nunatak a few kilometers inland in the central zone of Jokel Bay.
+Pic de Gerlache is located in Norre Biland, the northern section of Duke of Orléans Land.
+It rises from a nunatak a few kilometers inland in the central zone of Jøkel Bay.
 On some maps the name is misplaced westwards to a slightly higher but less prominent nunatak peak.